kevgo/tricorder/README.md

 lint Cucumber (gherkin-lint)
 ```

-Tricorder first discovers the files in the codebase and classifies them by type.
-Then it determines suitable linters, runs them all concurrently,
-and prints results as individual linters finish.
+Tricorder has classified 203 files
+and executed 5 tools concurrently to lint them.

-In this example, Tricorder runs five linters:
+In this example:

 - [Taplo](https://github.com/tamasfe/taplo) for the 3 TOML files
 - [rumdl](https://github.com/rvben/rumdl) for the 4 Markdown files